privacysandbox/draft-ietf-protected-audience-key-value-service/draft-ietf-protected-audience-key-value-services.md

 The plaintext request message uses the framing described in {{framing}}.

-Messages MAY be zero padded to a set of preconfigured lengths.
+Messages MAY be zero padded.

 ### Request Schema {#request-schema}